Welko/rtvis-webgpu-tutorial/README.md

 WebGPU, like other APIs, has **instanced rendering**.
 That allows us to draw one geometry several times with increased performance due to the reduced number of draw calls.

 We will **NOT** use instanced rendering here.
 Instead, we go even more hardcore and derive the index of our (fake) instance based on its **vertex index**.
-In addition to UV coordinates, we also pass a color to the fragment shader.
+Additionally to UV coordinates, we also pass a color to the fragment shader.

 ```wgsl
 struct VertexInput {